kaismic/all-tmd-v1/PLAN.md

 Feature extraction should also be incremental, similar to raw data ingestion.

 ### Training & Testing
-The models should be trained with the dataset specified by `train_dataset` in the `trials.json` objects.
+For each trial, the models should be trained by utilising both the dataset specified by `train_dataset` field in the `trials.json` objects and the collector dataset, just like `adapt` phase in `us-tmd-v2`.
 The models should be tested/evaluated with the collector dataset.

 ### Reports